 SIR: We have the honor to inform you that we are in receipt of letter from our Mr. Drake, written from Sitka, under date August 25, in which he states that a telegram was received at Sitka, relative to the schooners seized last year, from the United States Attorney-General Garland directing their release and discharge of the men.
 The judge gave an order accordingly, which was afterwards rescinded on the assumption that the telegram was a forgery.
 No official letter of any sort, either confirming the telegram or respecting the affair, has been received at Sitka.
-The schooners now Adams was also seized.
-The trial of the present men, Mr. Drake states, would not take place until after the arrival of the revenue-cutter Rush; also that, judging from the past and the views held by the court, the result would most probably be the same, and urges that immediate stops should be taken to prevent the imprisonment of the masters, and that he would obtain declarations from the masters duly certified, and
+The schooners now seized and at Sitka are the Anna Beck, W. P. Sayward, Dolphin, and Grace.
+The Alfred Adams was also seized.
+The trial of the present men, Mr. Drake states, would not take place until after the arrival of the revenue-cutter Rush; also that, judging from the past and the views held by the court, the result would most probably be the same, and urges that immediate steps should be taken to prevent the imprisonment of the masters, and that he would obtain declarations from the masters duly certified, and

 Regarding the seizure of the Alfred Adams, we have to state that that schooner has arrived here safely.
 The declarations of her captain (Captain Dyer) and his men have been duly taken, which her owners, Messrs.
 Guttman and Frank, of this city, yesterday handed to Hon.
 Mr. Stanley, collector of customs, together with a sealed letter, which the commander of the Rush handed to Captain Dyer to be delivered to the district attorney at Sitka.
-These papers, no doubt, Mr. Stanley has already for-warded to the proper department.
+These papers, no doubt, Mr. Stanley has already forwarded to the proper department.